Our expert team of training facilitators have a wide range of skills, experience, knowledge and expertise.

 Since graduating from the University of Lincoln with a degree in Criminology & Psychology and a Masters in Globalising Justice, Kylie has maintained a continued interest in the criminal justice system.
 She has over 7 years of experience working for Her Majesty’s Prison Service, initially as an officer and then in her final role as a Programmes Facilitator in the Psychology department, delivering Cognitive Behavioural Therapy to aggressive and prolific male offenders.
-Prior to joining Stop Hate UK, Kylie carried out Safer Custody research into hate crime within custody and following her recommendations allowed for the anti-bullying hotline to be introduced to the prison.
-Now working for Stop Hate UK, Kylie manages the helpline team, ensuring that operators are equipped with the knowledge and tools to effectively support people affected by Hate Crime.
+Prior to joining Stop Hate UK, Kylie carried out Safer Custody research into Hate Crime within the establishment and, following her recommendations allowed for the anti-bullying hotline to be introduced to the prison.
+Since working for Stop Hate UK, Kylie has managed the helpline team, ensuring that operators are equipped with the knowledge and tools to effectively support people affected by Hate Crime.
+Kylie is currently leading on our online hate and perpetrator intervention work.
 She is enhanced DBS checked.

 Throughout his career Derek has been committed to developing and promoting anti-racist and anti-oppressive practice, particularly with young people, teachers and education professionals, such as advisers, and ITT lecturers.
 He has worked with organisations such as Oxfam, Development Education Association and Stop Hate UK designing, delivering and evaluating training programs in diversity and anti-oppressive practice including anti-racism, gender issues, equality and diversity, development and sustainability issues.
 He has been a primary teacher working in inner city schools in Leeds, has developed innovative bilingual advocacy services engaging with some of the most excluded elements of BME and migrant communities and is now a third sector consultant developing among other things, peer management and development systems for community organisations.
 Derek is enhanced DBS checked.